-Corporate Office - We occupy 1,200 square feet at a cost of \$1,530, per month, at the address shown on the cover of this Form 10-K. We lease these premises pursuant to a two year operating lease agreement with a third party.
+Corporate Office - We occupy 1,200 square feet at a cost of \$1,530, per month, at the address shown on the cover of this Form 10-K. We lease these premises pursuant to a two year operating lease agreement ending in December 2014 with a third party.
+We have plans in place for office space after December 2014.

-Water Related Assets - In addition to the water rights and adjudicated reservoir sites which are described in Item 1 - Our Water Assets, we also own a 500,000 gallon water tank, a deep water well and pump station, and four miles of water pipeline in Arapahoe County Colorado.
-Additionally, although owned by the District, we operate and maintain another 500,000 gallon water tank, a deep water well, and pump station, two alluvial wells, the District's wastewater treatment plant, and water distribution and wastewater collection pipelines that serve customers located at the Lowry Range.
+Water Related Assets - In addition to the water rights and adjudicated reservoir sites which are described in Item 1 - Our Water Assets, we also own a 500,000 gallon water tank, 400,000 barrel storage reservoir, three deep water wells, a pump station, and several miles of water pipeline in Arapahoe County Colorado.
+Additionally, although owned by the District, we operate and maintain another 500,000 gallon water tank, two deep water wells, and pump station, three alluvial wells, the District's wastewater treatment plant, and water distribution and wastewater collection pipelines that serve customers located at the Lowry Range.
 These assets are used to provide service to our existing customers.

-Land - We own 931 acres of land known as Sky Ranch which is described further in Item 1 - Our Water Assets - Sky Ranch.
-In addition, we own approximately 16,700 acres of irrigated farm land in the Arkansas River Valley as described in Item 1 - Our Water Assets - Arkansas River Water.
-A portion of our farm land totaling 1,603 acres of land is currently held for sale.
+Land - We own approximately 931 acres of land known as Sky Ranch which is described further in Item 1 - Our Water and Land Assets - Sky Ranch.
+In addition, we own approximately 14,900 acres of irrigated farm land in the Arkansas River Valley as described in Item 1 - Our Water and Land Assets - Arkansas River Water and Land.
+A portion of our farm land totaling 939 acres of land is currently held for sale.
+We also own 40 acres of land that comprise the current boundaries of the District.